 We are here for you.
-Please visit our Important Updates page for the latest information related to COVID-19.
+Please visit our Important Updates page for the latest information on payment options and resources.

 The state of California requires that we provide privacy information for individuals that reside in California.
 If you do not reside in California, you can skip this document.

 Below is the legal information we are required to share:

 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with an individual consumer or device (“personal information”).

 You enter or provide us with information, whether online or by email, phone or document upload.

 For example, your contact information that you provide, your application for a loan, or documents you provide to verify your identity.